phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 334345
+#Total Number of Tweets: 1192605
-#Number of Clinton Tweets: 324442
+#Number of Trump Tweets: 334781
-#Number of Cruz Tweets: 239945
+#Number of Clinton Tweets: 324773
-#Number of Sanders Tweets: 218102
+#Number of Cruz Tweets: 240247
-#Number of Rubio Tweets: 56994
+#Number of Sanders Tweets: 218280
-#Number of Carson Tweets: 17381
+#Number of Rubio Tweets: 57113
-#Total Number of Tweets:
+#Number of Carson Tweets: 17415
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---